 When oceans of tears are the last thing that you want to deal with after a hard day of work and hours in the kitchen, then this is one practical suggestion that can be incorporated on a daily basis, when you need to ride through the temporary phase of ‘I will not eat the yucky greens’.

 Never force your child to eat something that they don’t like as you run the risk of feeding aversions.
 Instead, encourage them as much as you can and try the refused food a few days later.

 Don’t even mention what’s on the plate, keep the conversation light over dinner and remove the plate without commenting once the meal is over; even if only tiny tiny bites are eaten.

 No need to say a word.
-Chances are, they will enjoy picking up the cut up vegetables and will help themselves without any encouragement from you.
+Chances are, they will enjoy picking up the cut-up vegetables and will help themselves without any encouragement from you.

-Finally other parents always have plenty of creative ideas for encouraging greens.
+Finally, other parents always have plenty of creative ideas for encouraging greens.
 How do you encourage your children to eat their greens?
 Do share, I love reading all of your stories.